Benjamin McCulloch: Early life

-Texas career
+Texas

 When Crockett went to Texas in 1835 (following his defeat in his third congressional campaign), Ben McCulloch—tired of farming and seeking adventure—decided to accompany him, as did his brother Henry McCulloch.
 They planned to meet Crockett's Tennessee Boys at Nacogdoches on Christmas Day.
 Crockett's arrival in Nacogdoches was delayed due to hunting between the Bois d'Arc Creek and Choctaw Bayou.
 By January 5, 1836, Crockett found his way to Nacogdoches.
 There, Ben McCulloch greeted him after having convinced his brother, Henry McCulloch to return to Tennessee.
 Ben subsequently contracted measles and was bedridden for several weeks.
 Crockett pressed on toward San Antonio.
 McCulloch's illness prevented him from arriving in San Antonio until after the Alamo had already fallen.

 McCulloch joined the Texas army under Sam Houston in its retreat to east Texas.
 Assigned to Captain Isaac N. Moreland's artillery company at the Battle of San Jacinto (April 21, 1836), he commanded one of the "Twin Sisters"—two six-pounder cannon sent to aid the Texans by the citizens of Cincinnati.
 One of the twin sisters was named Eleanor, the other Elizabeth.
 It is believed he chose to command Elizabeth to honor his dear friend and mentor, David Crockett, whose widow was Elizabeth Crockett.
 He made deadly use of his cannon against the Mexican positions and received a battlefield commission as first lieutenant.
 For his service (dating before April 18, 1836), McCulloch was issued Texas Bounty Certificate No. 2473 for 320 acres (.5 mi^{2}, 1.3 km^{2}).
 In 1839, he also received Donation Certificate No. 776 for 640 acres (1 mi^{2}, 2.6 km^{2}), for his service at San Jacinto.

 McCulloch was then attached to Captain William H. Smith's cavalry company, but returned to Tennessee to recruit a company of volunteers to return to Texas.
 He returned a few months later with a company of thirty volunteers which he had placed under the command of his friend, Robert Crockett, David Crockett's son.

 By 1838, he had taken up the profession of surveying land for the Republic of Texas in and around the community of Seguin, later joining the Texas Rangers as lieutenant to Captain John Coffee "Jack" Hays.
 He acquired a reputation as an Indian fighter, favoring shotguns, pistols, and Bowie knives to the regulation saber and carbine.